Alex-Rafter/pragprog-exercises/README.md

 # pragprog-exercises

-A collection of small scripts i am writing as i work through exercises in the book 'Exercises for Programmers' by Brian P.Hogan.
+A collection of my JS solutions to the exercises in the book 'Exercises for Programmers' by Brian P.Hogan.